femou1/pb-handbooks/pbst_handbook.md

 Glitching is completely disallowed no matter how miniscule it is while you are on-duty for PBST.

+Examples of glitches include:

+* Dance clip glitch
+* Forklift glitch
+* Rocket spaceship and gravity coil glitch
+* Flying vehicles glitch
+* Wallshooting glitch

 [/details]

 [details="Mutants"]
-Mutants are on automatic Kill-On-Sight; you are free to kill them if you spot one.
+Mutants are on automatic Kill-on-Sight; you are free to kill them if you spot one.
 Security members are not allowed to be mutants whilst on duty.

 [/details]